Skip To Main Content

 The Self-Directed Academy (SDA) puts each student in the driver's seat of their own education.
 With an instructional model built on self-paced learning, flexible scheduling, technology integration, STEM, and project-based learning, students determine their own educational path with guidance from educators.
 SDA is best-suited for independent learners who benefit from in-person contact.

 Our instructional model is built on the principle that learning should be self-directed, competency-based, and not restricted by the traditional time, place, path and pace constraints.
 We emphasize mastery of concepts through personalized learning pathways facilitated by students, teachers and cutting-edge technology.
+Motivated, independent learners who are seeking opportunities to excel academically will find the learning experience at Self-Directed Academy to be a good fit.

 The academy differs from the traditional school model families are accustomed to in our Fargo schools.